gingerbeardman/gingerbeardman.github.io/_posts/2018-05-05-sony-reader-exceptional-internal-memory-state-formatting-workaround.md

 ## Cause

-My theory is that PRS+ doesn't the device being "dirty" when it is unmounted or ejected improperly.
+My theory: PRS+ doesn't like the device being "dirty" when it is unmounted or ejected improperly.